 In several movies, your acting style could be defined as quite expressionist.
 Did Godfrey Ho instruct you to act this way?

 Godfrey asked me after I had done a couple of films for him if I would like to dub my own voice onto the film.
-That was really the beginning of my dubbing dazefor which I have to thank him, as it led to almost a decade of freelance voice work.
-Spending long days and nights in darkened dubbing studios mightnt be everyones idea of fun, but for a core group of voice artists it was a great way to make a living, and well paid by any ones standards.
+That was really the beginning of my dubbing daze for which I have to thank him, as it led to almost a decade of freelance voice work.
+Spending long days and nights in darkened dubbing studios might not be everyone's idea of fun, but for a core group of voice artists it was a great way to make a living, and well paid by any ones standards.
 Often wed work an 8 hour dayshift and then back up for a night shift, dubbing everything from the top box office Cantonese movies, to Brazilian soap operas, TVB costume dramas, and yes, ninja movies.

-Ho asserted in one interview that he had never edited footages together in his movies, but it is blindingly obvious that he plundered footage from chinese, filipino, thailandese, etc. movies so he could edit the footage of one film into three or four.
+Ho asserted in one interview that he had never edited footages together in his movies, even though it is blindingly obvious that he plundered footage from Taiwanese, Filipino, Thai etc. movies so he could edit the footage of one film into three or four.
 He also stated that he was not involved in the editing but evidence suggests the contrary.
-Do you have any infos / anecdotes about that?
-At what point were you aware of this method?
-The filmssoundtracks also borrow heavily (and quite probably illegally) from Pink Floyd, Tangerine Dream, Joy Division, etc. Were you informed enough to witness a films creation from start to finish?
-Do you have any memories/anecdotes about Hos working methods /ethics.
+Do you have any memories, information or anecdotes about Ho's dubious working methods?

 It is my understanding that Godfrey was involved from start to finish.
 Nothing went on without his knowledge when it came to his productions.
 I mean if you place this in the context where it seemed that almost everything in the world seemed to be Made in Hong Kong and the entrepreneurial spirit was thriving in the city.
 When I first arrived there I met many local people who had like 2 or 3 jobs and they worked 18 hours a day.
 If you had a white face in an Asian movie then it was simply more marketable.
 So why not buy the rights to some long forgotten Asian action movie, shoot some new scenes with Western actors, try and concoct some storyline and resell it as something new.

 It is nice to hear that at least they put some good music on the soundtrack, though as you suggest the legality of this is somewhat in question.
-In these days of illegal intenet downloading however, this does seems rather tame however.
+In these days of illegal internet downloading however, this does seem rather tame.

-What is the exact meaning of the final scene from Ninja in the killing fields, where you end up running after magic frogs (??)?
-How did Ho come up with such jarring ideas?
+What is the exact meaning of the final scene from Ninja in the Killing Fields, where you end up running after magic frogs?
+How did they come up with such jarring ideas?

 In all my years of working with Godfrey I never had a problem with him.
 He was easy going, friendly and affable.
 He never reneged on payments and salaries and it was always a good laugh being on set with him.
 He also gave me my first job in Hong Kong, so for that alone I owe him my thanks.